quattromani/childrenssafetyimmobilizer/index.md

 The Q Pediatric Position Holder was created by Dr. Frank Quattromani (a.k.a.
 “Dr. Q”), a board certified pediatric radiologist.

-The Q is for single-patient use only to ensure compliance with infection prevention requirements and protocols.

 Currently, there is no uniform standard agreement on how children should be temporarily held immobile for various medical procedures.
 Instead, there are a variety of solutions and methods for holding a child motionless during a medical procedure, including blankets, sheets, "burrito-ing", pillowcases, towels, medical tape, ace bandages, manual physical force and procedural sedation.

 Today it is commonplace to tie-down, tape down, or hold down.